How To Contact Your Member Of Congress During Recess

 - Prepare questions for your group to ask: This is an excellent opportunity for you to talk about issues that impact you directly — share your story, make it personal, but be direct.
 We recommend that each person ask one question on one issue — it gives you a better chance of getting a direct answer to a direct question.

-- Know the issues: Healthcare is often difficult to navigate.
+- Know the issues: Consumer issues like health care, net neutrality, and financial reform can often difficult to navigate.
 However, everyone has an experience trying to navigate its complexities.
 You don’t need to be a doctor or insurance agent to tell your story at a town hall.
 Your experiences are important.
-If you’d like to know more, we’ve put together a quick fact sheet on what any consumer friendly and comprehensive healthcare plan needs to have to pass our test.
-You can find that document here on our fact sheet.

 In the Town Hall?
 Remember, this is about you, your quality of life, and that they work for you!

-- Be respectful but determined: Like your community, your Representative has a variety of opinions and you might not agree with them all…and that’s ok…you still want to be respectful.
+- Be respectful but determined: Like your community, your members of Congress have a variety of opinions and you might not agree with them all…and that’s ok…you still want to be respectful.
 However, you want to be determined — these issues impact the quality of your life and it is important.
 Make sure to have your question answered!

 After the Town Hall?